AzmuthSzym/FightTheBoss/README.md

 Whoever attacks the last wins the main prize, but there will be smaller prizes for the fighters with most attacks performed.

 ## Testing
-To test the contracts you need to use the command:
+To test the contracts locally you need to use the following commands (two terminals are needed):
 ```
+npx hardhat node

 npx hardhat test --network hardhat
 ```